 Deliberately called note making and not note taking, this is the active process of recording information from one source to make it useful for another purpose.

-We take notes all the time but it is very easy to write too much and so the process becomes time-consuming and arduous, not capture the right things, it can distract us from what is actually happening, and can generate additional work in organisation and reviewing them to make them useful.
+We take notes all the time but it is very easy to write too much and so the process becomes time-consuming and arduous, we find that we don't capture the right things, it can distract us from what is actually happening, and can generate additional work in organisation and reviewing notes to make them useful.

 This guide will look at what makes good notes and suggest some techniques you could try for the first time or fine tune, if you are using them already.